binghuang2018/aqml/demo/example/README.md

 ## Running quantum chemical calculations

-Now we need to generate reference data for training/test.
+Before preceding, a copy of the quantum chemistry program `orca4' has to be acquired (for downloads, fill the registration form at https://cec.mpg.de/orcadownload/).

-Here we consider only the ground state single point energy calculated at B3LYP/cc-pVDZ level for the target QM9 molecule.
+For generation of quantum chemical reference data for training/test, here we consider only the ground state geometry and energy of the target QM9 molecule calculated at B3LYP/cc-pVDZ level.
+Three consecutive steps are necessary:

   - First generate input files for ORCA 4:
 ```bash